SapitoSucio/dirty-user-guides/guides/installing/custom-tittle.md

 The Title System in Ragnarok Online allows players to earn titles by completing certain activities or achievements in the game.

-These achievements[^1] can include exploring new areas, performing specific quests, reaching certain levels, or defeating powerful bosses.
+These achievements[^1] can include exploring new areas, completing certain quests, reaching certain levels, or defeating powerful bosses.

-When a player obtains a title, it can be equipped on their character, and it will be displayed before their name, allowing other players to see the special achievements or activities that the player has completed.
+When a player earns a title, it can be equipped on their character, and it will be displayed before their name, allowing other players to see the special achievements or activities that the player has completed.

 [^1]: [Achievement System](https://irowiki.org/wiki/Achievement_System)